vIOLEttheNERD/KnightBane/README.md

 # Knightbane

-**Knightbane** is a AAA Hack and Slash Action RPG currently in development by **Bouph Studios**, a game development division under **Lazarelle Holdings**.
+**Knightbane** is an indie Hack and Slash Action RPG currently in development by **Bouph Studios**, a game development division under **Lazarelle Holdings**.
 The game follows *Atlas*, a solitary knight navigating the shifting depths of **Ozarink City** — a mysterious, lore-rich setting full of conflict, forgotten magic, and emerging chaos.

 ## 🕹️ Game Overview